JosefuMealsom/term-deposit-calculator/README.md

 - Calculate the final balance on pressing enter within a field, not just on blur
 - Add CI for running tests on push to Github (eg via Github actions, Circle CI)
+- Return just the interest from the interest calculations; not the principal with the interest added.
+The value returned conflicts with the name of the function.